shubhanjal44/tej-india/docs/DEPLOYMENT.md

-# SkillSwap India - Deployment Guide
+# Tej India - Deployment Guide

-Complete guide for deploying SkillSwap India platform from local development to production.
+Complete guide for deploying Tej India platform from local development to production.

 ## Table of Contents